roboholix/component-browser/lib/README.md

 Windows  | ![Windows Build status](https://ci.appveyor.com/api/projects/status/484jp2fhlpxmrjoi?svg=true)

 ## Documentation (Live Demo)
-See a [live demo](https://roboholix.github.io/component-browser/) of the components and their respective documentation used at [Roboholix.com](https://roboholix.com).
+See a [live demo](https://roboholix.github.io/component-browser/) of the components and their respective documentation.

 The demo component browser includes:
 - Rendered example components that are included in this library